Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Introduction

 \cite{Campbell18} also studied galaxy clustering predicted by the mass-based SHAM models including the rank-ordering model using the peak mass $M_{\rm peak}$, and more detailed models for the stellar mass-halo mass relation \citep{Yang12,Behroozi13_wc,Moster13}.
 They showed that these models do not reproduce the observed galaxy clustering without introducing assembly bias as the secondary subhalo property \citep{Masaki13b,Hearin13} or invoking the usage of substantial `orphans', i.e., galaxies hosted by subhalos that fall below the numerical resolution limit.

 In this paper, we propose a novel rank-ordering mass-based SHAM model.
 Our model uses the virial mass of the progenitor at a redshift $\zprog$ of each subhalo, $\Mprog$, as a proxy of the galaxy stellar mass at the time of observation.
-We refer to this model as the $\Mprog$ model.
-We show that our $M_{\rm prog}$ model with a certain choice of $z_{\rm prog}$ can reproduce the observed 2PCFs with the same or higher amplitudes than the $V_{\rm peak}$ model, without the need to invoke orphan galaxies or any secondary subhalo properties.
-We apply the $M_{\rm prog}$ and $V_{\rm peak}$ models to the latest observed angular correlation functions (ACFs) of the galaxy samples with several stellar mass thresholds at $z\simeq0.4$ obtained from the Subaru Hyper-Suprime Cam (HSC) survey \citep{Aihara18,Ishikawa20}.
-For the samples with the thresholds of $9\leq\log_{10}[M_{*,~{\rm lim}}/(h^{-2}M_\odot)]\leq10.2$, we find that the predictions of the $M_{\rm prog}$ model agree better with the observation than the $V_{\rm peak}$ model at the scales of $<1~\hiMpc$.
-We also find that the best-fit $\zprog$, the primary parameter of the $\Mprog$ model and the characteristic epoch for stellar mass growth, is qualitatively consistent with the two-phase scenario of stellar mass growth in galaxies, i.e., in-situ star formation and ex-situ star accretion \citep{Oser10}.
+We refer to this model as the $\Mprog$ model. \smrv{In this model, $\zprog$ is the only primary parameter and marks the characteristic epoch of stellar mass growth.} We show that our $M_{\rm prog}$ model with a certain choice of $z_{\rm prog}$ can reproduce the observed 2PCFs with the same or higher amplitudes than the $V_{\rm peak}$ model, without the need to invoke orphan galaxies or any secondary subhalo properties.
+We apply the $M_{\rm prog}$ and $V_{\rm peak}$ models to the angular correlation functions (ACFs) of the galaxy samples with several stellar mass thresholds at $z\simeq0.4$ obtained from the Subaru Hyper-Suprime Cam (HSC) survey \citep{Aihara18,Ishikawa20}.
+For the samples with the thresholds of $\smrv{9.2}\leq\log_{10}[M_{*,~{\rm lim}}/(h^{-2}M_\odot)]\leq10.2$, we find that the predictions of the $M_{\rm prog}$ model agree better with the observation than the $V_{\rm peak}$ model at $\lesssim1~\hiMpc$. \smrv{We also find that the dependence of $\zprog$ on stellar mass is qualitatively consistent with the two-phase scenario of stellar mass growth in galaxies, i.e., in-situ star formation and ex-situ star accretion \citep{Oser10}}.

 This paper is structured as follows.
-In Sec. \ref{sec:method}, we describe the simulation used in this paper.
-Then we introduce the $\Mprog$ model, study how this model predicts the 2PCFs, and discuss how to fit the predictions to the observed ACFs with the stellar mass thresholds.
-Sec.~\ref{sec:result} presents the fitting results on the observed ACFs by both $\Mprog$ and $\vpeak$ models, the constrained parameters, the inferred satellite fraction and halo occupation numbers.
-We summarize our results and conclude in Sec. \ref{sec:conclusion}.
+In Sec.~\ref{sec:method}, we describe the simulation\smrv{s} used in this paper.
+Then we introduce the $\Mprog$ model, study how this model predicts the 2PCFs, \smrv{measure the ACFs of the HSC galaxies,} and discuss how to fit the predictions to the observed ACFs with the stellar mass thresholds.
+Sec.~\ref{sec:result} presents the fitting results on the observed ACFs by both $\Mprog$ and $\vpeak$ models, the \smrv{parameter constraints}, and the inferred satellite fraction.
+We summarize our results and conclude in Sec.~\ref{sec:conclusion}.